aws-samples/aws-sagemaker-pipelines-skin-classification/README.md

 Since we will be using mxnet and opencv in our preprocessing step, we would need to build a custom container.
 Currently Docker is not supported by the AWS SageMaker Studio, so we are going to build a container from AWS SageMaker Jupyter Notebook:

+1. Create an IAM policy using sm-execution-role-iam-poiny.json
-1. Create a notebook instance in AWS SageMaker with minimum **20 Gb of storage, instance type ml.t3.medium**, and create a new execution role and attach the following permissions to it:
+2. Create a notebook instance in AWS SageMaker with minimum **20 GB of storage, instance type ml.t3.medium**, and attach the previously created policy.
-    1. AmazonEC2ContainerRegistryFullAccess
-    2. AmazonS3FullAccess
-    3. AmazonSageMakerFullAccess
-    4. EC2InstanceProfileForImageBuilderECRContainerBuilds
-    5. AWSAppRunnerServicePolicyForECRAccess
 2. Copy the Build-docker.ipynb notebook and docker folder and run it.
 This will create a docker image for the data preprocessing step and push it to ECR registry.
 3. Save the URL of the container image for later use.